AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT4_CustomObject.rst

 which holds:

 - Object ID,
-- an upper bound on Resource IDs that the Object might contain,
+- a list of Resource IDs that the Object might contain,
 - a set of handlers used by the library to access and possibly modify the Object.

 .. highlight:: c